Symptoms Disguised as a Diagnosis

 What distinguishes the human species is not the presence of universal empathy but the unusual flexibility of these boundaries.
 Cooperative breeding and alloparenting — the dependence on non-kin for infant care that is characteristic of Homo sapiens — produced a species whose in-group boundaries are wider and more negotiable than those of other social primates.
 The scope of empathic extension in humans is not fixed by kinship or proximity alone; it is responsive to material conditions, social organization, and shared activity.
 This flexibility is the biological foundation on which the argument rests — not a guarantee of universal solidarity, but a capacity for wider solidarity than any given social order may permit.

 The deeper point is how this capacity was produced.
 The human self-domestication hypothesis holds that coalitionary enforcement against aggressive dominants — the collective suppression of reactive aggression by cooperating subordinates — was not merely a behavioral pattern but an actual selection pressure that shaped the species phenotypically over evolutionary time.
-Unlike the domestication of other species, which was imposed externally by human selection for tameness, human self-domestication was driven from within the group: coalitions of subordinates selecting against reactive aggression in dominant individuals, while maintaining the capacity for proactive, coalitionary aggression.4
+Unlike the domestication of other species, which was largely imposed externally by human selection for tameness, human self-domestication was driven from within the group: coalitions of subordinates selecting against reactive aggression in dominant individuals, while maintaining the capacity for proactive, coalitionary aggression.[6]

 Class societies exploit this flexibility in a specific direction.
 They provide the categories — nation, race, credential, merit — that determine where in-group/out-group boundaries fall.
-They narrow the scope of empathic response relative to the species-typical pattern by sorting people into hierarchically ranked categories of deserving and undeserving.
+They narrow the scope of empathic response relative to what cooperative breeding produced by sorting people into hierarchically ranked categories of deserving and undeserving.
 They stabilize boundaries that in the pre-class pattern were more fluid and subject to renegotiation, by institutionalizing them in law, property, credentialing, and bureaucratic classification.
-And they train people to treat the resulting narrowed, stabilized boundaries as natural and meritocratically justified — which is where Rosenberg's insight about emotional maturity reenters.
-Not as a claim that the emotionally mature person has universal empathy — the biology doesn't support that — but as a claim that the capacity to see needs underlying behavior, rather than reading behavior as evidence of character or desert, is one precondition for widening the scope of the in-group beyond what class-mediated categories permit.
-Meritocratic training is, in these terms, a systematic impairment of that capacity: a training in not-seeing, in reading behavior as evidence of who deserves empathy rather than as an expression of needs that exist regardless of the observer's evaluation.
+And they train people to treat the resulting narrowed, stabilized boundaries as natural and meritocratically justified.

 One further implication bears directly on MacIntyre's positive program.
 If in-group bonding and out-group hostility are neurochemically coupled — two expressions of the same system — then any program that intensifies communal solidarity without attending to its effects on those outside the community is, predictably, also intensifying the conditions for exclusion and violence.
 This is not a contingent risk that sufficient virtue might manage.
 It is a biological tendency that MacIntyre's framework, by focusing exclusively on internal goods, is structurally incapable of addressing.
 The insistence on need-universality is therefore not a philosophical preference imported from outside.
 It is a necessary corrective to a biological tendency that tight-knit, tradition-bearing communities will predictably reinforce.